domasvz1/DO-Shop-ASP.NET-MVC/README.md

 [What needs to be fixed]
 --

-* Responsive and interactive buttons in the admin panel.
+* Web Layer Architecture diagram needs to be done for the first release at least;

 * Responsive buttons in the UI
 * Change the language from Lithuanian to English
 * Adminas/Edit/16 (Photo modificfaction widnow, back button doesnt work or deosnt exist)